-- 1. The financial and service information in the Financial Assistance Award are hereby amended as described in Attachment 1 attached hereto and incorporated herein by this reference.
+- 1. The financial and service information in the Financial Assistance Award is hereby amended as described in Attachment 1 attached hereto and incorporated herein by this reference.
 Attachment 1 must be read in conjunction with the portion of Exhibit C of the Agreement that describes the effect of an amendment of the financial and service information. - 2.
-County represents and warrants to OHA that the representations and warranties of County set forth in section 4 of Exhibit F of the Agreement are true and correct on the date hereof with the same effect as if made on the date hereof. - 3.
-Except as amended hereby, all terms and conditions of the Agreement remain in full force and effect. - 4.
+Capitalized words and phrases used but not defined herein shall have the meanings ascribed thereto in the Agreement. - 3.
+County represents and warrants to OHA that the representations and warranties of County set forth in section 4 of Exhibit F of the Agreement are true and correct on the date hereof with the same effect as if made on the date hereof. - 4.
+Except as amended hereby, all terms and conditions of the Agreement remain in full force and effect. - 5.
 This Amendment may be executed in any number of counterparts, all of which when taken together shall constitute one agreement binding on all parties, notwithstanding that all parties are not signatories to the same counterpart.
 Each copy of this Amendment so executed shall constitute an original.